mckinlde/clBot/README.md

 I think chatGPT can make the existing script run headlessly; so I'm going to focus on getting this ec2 to write to a dynamoDB table so that I have it ready to go.

+# 4. Creating a DymanoDB table

+I use the [DynamoDB console](https://us-west-2.console.aws.amazon.com/dynamodbv2/home?region=us-west-2#create-table) to create a table named 'cars' with Partition Key 'url' and Sort Key 'area'

+I may have my keys backwards but who cares I'll make a new one.

 // ------------------------------------------------------------------------------------------

 First, I set up a VPC endpoint bc I assume I need that.